 Associate Professor, Thomas C. Jenkins Department of Biophysics

-Professor Bowman received his undergraduate degree from the University of North Carolina at Chapel Hill and joined the Molecular Biology Department as a graduate program at Princeton University.
+Professor Bowman received an undergraduate degree in biology from the University of North Carolina at Chapel Hill and carried out his graduate research in molecular biology at Princeton University.
 During his Ph.D., he studied actin binding proteins and an enterotoxin from rotavirus using X-ray crystallography.
 He continued a focus on structural biology as a postdoc in the laboratory of John Kuriyan at UC Berkeley, where he solved the structure of the eukaryotic clamp loader RFC complex bound to the PCNA sliding clamp.
-He joined the faculty of the Biophysics Department at Johns Hopkins in 2005, and where his group’s focus has been on the structure and mechanisms of chromatin remodelers.
+He joined the faculty of the Biophysics Department at Johns Hopkins in 2005, where his group’s focus has been on the structure and mechanisms of chromatin remodelers.

 Nucleosomes are the fundamental packaging unit of eukaryotic genomes, and are therefore tightly integrated into basic cellular processes such as DNA replication, repair, and gene regulation.
 Consisting of a core histone octamer wrapped by ~146 bp of duplex DNA, nucleosomes not only compact large DNA segments to fit into small spaces, but provide a rich medium for storing epigenetic information that is necessary for cellular identity.
 In order for cells to properly establish and maintain particular chromatin signatures, nucleosomes must be dynamically assembled, disassembled, and repositioned by so-called chromatin remodelers.
 Chromatin remodelers are multi-domain proteins and protein assemblies that use a common ATP-dependent motor domain to break histone-DNA contacts.
 Although it has been established that these ATPase motors are DNA translocases, it is unclear exactly how this motor is employed to reorganize nucleosome structures, and how the motor communicates with other domains to control when and where the remodeler is active.